potetm/lightweaver/README.md

 ## Acknowledgements

-Big thank you to @jacobobryant for tipping me off to the pattern of using start/stop functions with a reduce during a dinner at Clojure Conj 2025!
+Big thank you to [Jacob O'Bryant](https://github.com/jacobobryant) for tipping me off to the pattern of using start/stop functions with a reduce during a dinner at Clojure Conj 2025!
 You should check out his framework [biff](https://github.com/jacobobryant/biff) which uses this pattern for its component management.

 ## License